sabelosiba/Data-Analytics/README.md

     - Data visualization - creating visual presentations of data eg. charts and dashboards to make complex information easily understandable.
     - Decision Support - make recommendations based on data-driven insights guiding besiness decisions
     - Collaboration and Communication - collaborate with other ddepartements to understand their data needs and effectively communicate complex data findings to non-technical stakeholders.
-    - Continuous Learning and Adaptation - keeping up-to=date with latest trends and adapt to new analytiacl model and methods.# Data-Analytics
+    - Continuous Learning and Adaptation - keeping up-to=date with latest trends and adapt to new analytiacl model and methods.
-# Module Focus
-  - role and scope of Data Analytics
-  - compare and contrast different data types, common data structures and file formats

-# The basic of Data
-  ## What is Data Analytics
-  - is to examine and transform raw data into actionable insights that guide inforemed decision-making processess within an orgarnisation.
-  - key responsibilities and skills
-    - Data Collection and Preparation - sourcing data, cleaning and organizing data
-    - Data aanlysis - employing statistical methods, ML techniques to interpret data, Identify trends and patterns not obvious.
-    - Data visualization - creating visual presentations of data eg. charts and dashboards to make complex information easily understandable.
-    - Decision Support - make recommendations based on data-driven insights guiding besiness decisions
-    - Collaboration and Communication - collaborate with other ddepartements to understand their data needs and effectively communicate complex data findings to non-technical stakeholders.
-    - Continuous Learning and Adaptation - keeping up-to=date

   TASK
   - Data Analyst